John-Duria/Azure---Network---Protocols/README.md

 ![image](https://github.com/John-Duria/Azure---Network---Protocols/assets/168502429/02c84757-2d6e-403d-8433-1e9c01fd60aa)

-How to capture and analyze DHCP traffic using Wireshark
+How to capture and analyze DHCP traffic using Wireshark steps:

 Step 1: Filter for DHCP Traffic Only in Wireshark